 From these students, the merit scholar foundation, using state allocation levels, selects about 15,000 to become finalists; and from this group, about 9,000 are actually selected as merit scholars, based on both PSAT and SAT scores and a letter of recommendation from the high school principal.
 Therefore, many students who meet the semifinalist thresholds listed below do not go on to become finalists or merit scholars (two different things, though for some schools being a finalist is sufficient to earn support).
 We speculate that meaningful improvement on the SAT, taken in the spring of the junior year, relative to the PSAT score from the preceding October, may help in identifying students who go beyond finalist status and become merit scholars.

 Each state has its own threshold PSAT score, which is the baseline for students to be considered as semifinalists in a given state.
-The scores vary widely for the NMS class of 2018, from 2011 in West Virginia to 223 in New Jersey.
-States with significant increases are Alaska, Delaware, Hawaii, Michigan, Montana, Nevada, Oklahoma, South Dakota (+6), and Wyoming.
+The scores vary widely for the NMS class of 2019, from 2012 in West Virginia to 223 in New Jersey.
+Rhode Island had the biggest increase, from 216 to 220.

 The entering cohort was chosen from nearly 1,200 high school students in 30 states and five countries who had initially expressed interest in the program.
 Fifty-eight applicants were invited to the annual selection weekend, from which the final 21 students were chosen.